-The Thompson Community Association is a non-profit volunteer driven group that works in partnership with the City of Richmond to provide social, cultural, recreational programs, events and services in the Thompson area.
+This non-profit volunteer-driven group works in partnership with the City of Richmond to provide social, cultural, recreational programs, events and services in the Thompson area.

 The Thompson Community Association is an active supporter of the community by providing social and recreational and sustainable programs, events and healthy living opportunities to enhance the quality of life and promote active living for all.

 President/Director: Jennifer Dahl

 Vice President/Director: Stephen Morris